sjc6663/PA-Dairy-AMR-Sociology/README.md

 This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on cow vs. calf identification of samples.

 ### figure_3.R
-This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, and beta diversity statistical test of data based on type of labor at the farm (family vs. non-family).
+This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, and beta diversity statistical test of data based on the type of labor at the farm (family vs. non-family).

 ### figure_4.R
 This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, and beta diversity statistical test of data based on whether or not farms experience a language barrier between primary operator and employees.

 ### figure_5.R
-This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on gender of primary farm operator.
+This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on the gender of the primary farm operator.

 ### figure_6.R
-This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on gender of primary farm operator for clincally significant genes.
+This script is used for the generation of a bar plot, alpha diversity statistical test, violin plot, beta diversity statistical test, and PCA of data based on the gender of the primary farm operator for clinically significant genes.